cjermain/rust-python-coverage/README.md

 ## Coverage

-By sourcing the relevant environment variables, multiple tests can be performed, including those from `pytest`.
+By sourcing the relevant environment variables, multiple test binaries can be called, including `pytest`.

 ```
 source venv/bin/activate